CosmoLike/cocoa/README.md

     source ~/.bashrc

-:six: After completing steps :one:-:four:, check that the `$HOME/.condarc` file with the command
+:six: After completing steps :one:-:five:, check that the `$HOME/.condarc` file with the command

     more $HOME/.condarc